Get Fit in Denver

 MILE HIGH ZEN: SUMMERTIME YOGA

-At Denver Botanic Gardens, awaken your energy and unlock your inner potential through specific breathing, movements, stretching, meditation and mantra.
+At Denver Botanic Gardens, awaken your energy and unlock your inner potential through breathing, movement, stretching, meditation and mantra.
 Just bring your yoga mat and a bottle of water, and breathe in the fresh, floral air.

 Yoga on the Rocks

-Yoga Rocks the Park started in Denver seven years ago and is now in over 20 cities across the U.S. The weekly event features an outdoor, all-levels, 75-minute yoga class taught by the area's most inspiring local and national yoga teachers, accompanied by live music.
-A fun kids yoga program for your little yogis is also available.
+Yoga Rocks the Park started in Denver eight years ago and has since expanded to other cities, including Omaha and Phoenix.
+The event features an outdoor, all-levels, 75-minute yoga class taught by the area's most inspiring local and national yoga teachers, accompanied by live music.
+A fun kids program for your little yogis is also available.

 RUN IT OFF

-Run clubs are the way that Denverites socialize during their workout.
-Meet some locals and try some beers, while exploring some of Denver's fun neighborhoods.
+Run clubs let Denverites socialize during their workout.
+Meet some locals, try some beers and burn some calories while exploring some of Denver's hippest neighborhoods.